 From infancy on, there are important milestones in your child's vision development.
 For example, during the first several months of life, a baby can focus only on objects up close.
 Those objects will be seen in high contrast colors only, such as black, white and red.

 But by 6 months of age, your child's visual acuity should be much sharper, with more accurate color vision and better eye movement and hand-eye coordination skills.

-To make sure your child's eyes are functioning properly and working together as a team during the early formative years, schedule his or her first eye exam with an optometrist or ophthalmologist at 6 months of age.
+To make sure your child's eyes are functioning properly and working together as a team during the early formative years, schedule his or her first eye exam with a pediatric optometrist or ophthalmologist at 6 months of age.
 Otherwise, a lifetime of poor vision in one or both eyes could occur.

 Moving into the preschool and school-age years, parents face a new set of concerns:

-- When should my child have his first eye exam?
+When should my child have his first eye exam?

-- What tests should a complete children's eye exam include?
+What tests should a complete children's eye exam include?

-- What if my child requires vision correction?
+What if my child requires vision correction?

-- Will his vision worsen over time, or improve?
+Will his vision worsen over time, or improve?

-- What type of eyeglasses should my child wear?
+What type of eyeglasses should my child wear?

-- What if he won't wear his glasses?
+What if he won't wear his glasses?
 Can he wear contact lenses?

-- Is it possible my child has a learning-related vision problem?
+Is it possible my child has a learning-related vision problem?

-- Should I worry about how his computer use is affecting his eyes?
+Should I worry about how his computer use is affecting his eyes?

 For answers to specific questions about your child's vision development, vision problems and eyewear needs, consult an eye doctor who specializes in children's vision.

 READ NEXT: Most common childhood eye diseases